TUMBALI-HARSHITHA/AI-Powered-Lead-Generation/Video Demo/readme.md

-video demonstration of how the lead works. video is posted in google drive and shared publicly.
+video demonstration of the project. video is posted in google drive and shared publicly.